imprizza/qiklm-releases/README.md

 QikLM exists for a very specific kind of user:
 - someone who wants **real local performance**
-- someone who has already compiled `llama.cpp` — or wants QikLM to handle it
+- someone who already runs `llama.cpp` or `vLLM`, or wants QikLM to handle the llama.cpp setup
 - someone who does **not** want to give up convenience just to keep that performance

 This project is the missing middle layer between raw power and sane day-to-day use.